bjray/snap/docs/PLUGIN_AUTHORING.md

 ### Plugin Status

 While the Snap framework is hardened through tons of testing, **plugins mature at their own pace**.
 We want our community to share plugins early and update them often.
-We are defining categories of maturity of a plugin and will roll them out with the resolution of [#1322](https://github.com/intelsdi-x/snap/issues/1322).
+We have tiers of maturity defined for plugins being added to the Plugin Catalog.
+Their definitions are available in [Plugin Status](PLUGIN_STATUS.md).

 ### Documentation

-All plugins should include a README with the following information:
+We request that all plugins include a README with the following information:

 1. Supported Platforms
 1. Known Issues